haiphucnguyen/mycollab2/mycollab-app-community/src/main/installer-resources/README.md

 **Bug Fixes**

-* Go to previous entry of task, bug go to the first entry
+* Go to previous entry of task, bug go to the fifirst entry
 * Unresolved tickets display wrong entries
 * Throw error when user enter the empty page view without having the write permission